Dyslexia

 Phonics Programs for Students with Dyslexia

 Phonics instruction plays a critical role in reading development, especially for students with Dyslexia.
 It helps them understand the relationship between individual sounds (or phonemes) and the written letters (or graphemes) that represent them.
 When it comes to Dyslexia, structured, systematic, and explicit phonics programs are often recommended.
-These programs emphasize not only the relationship between sounds and letters but also provide ample practice opportunities for phoneme recognition, blending, segmenting, and decoding.
+These programs emphasise not only the relationship between sounds and letters but also provide ample practice opportunities for phoneme recognition, blending, segmenting, and decoding.

 Structured Phonics Programs